-Reservations of Space Reservations of dance studios for student works must be scheduled and approved by the dance department administrative assistant.
+Reservation of dance studios for student works must be scheduled and approved by the dance department administrative assistant.
 Priority is given to seniors in Choreography 3, followed by juniors in Chorography 2.
 All other BFAs and BA/Minors have the opportunity to reserve a space based on studio availability.
+Studio space is unavailable after 10pm for reservations.

+Academic Information

+Academic Advising

-Academic Information Academic Advising All BA Majors and Minors ARE REQUIRED to see or communicate with the department's undergraduate coordinator each semester for academic advisement prior to registration for the next term.
+All BA Majors and Minors are required to see or communicate with the department's undergraduate coordinator each semester for academic advisement prior to registration for the next term.
 By doing so the student will receive up-to-date information concerning graduation requirements, course pre-requisites and restrictions, potential course conflicts, and long-term planning regarding courses offered in alternate semesters or alternate years.
 Failure to consult each term with the undergraduate coordinator may result in the student's inability to complete all graduation requirements on time and thereby delay graduation.

-Special Permission Numbers and Pre-requisite Overrides Students must consult with the undergraduate coordinator when requesting a special permission number as the undergraduate coordinator retains the special permission numbers for undergraduate courses and distributes these numbers within the guidelines of the department.
+Special Permission Numbers and Pre-requisite Overrides

+Students must consult with the undergraduate coordinator when requesting a special permission number as the undergraduate coordinator retains the special permission numbers for undergraduate courses and distributes these numbers within the guidelines of the department.
 Students have access to courses based on department guidelines.